 Where can I get free company data databases?

 Powrbot, Fincen, and Companies House provide users with free access to company data via CSV.
 Wikipedia, Global Open Data Index, MIT Libraries, and Datapo also provide users with free but limited company data.
 If you are interested in more extensive company data, Coresignal provides a free data set to help you decide if company data is right for you.

 You can get company data via a range of delivery methods, but the right one for you depends on your use case.
 For example, historical company data is usually available to download in bulk.
 On the other hand, if your use case is time-critical, you can buy real-time company data APIs, feeds and streams to download the most up-to-date intelligence.
-Coresignal offers three solutions for data delivery: Raw data, Database API and Real-time API.
+Coresignal offers three solutions for data delivery: Raw data, Company data API, and Real-time API.

 Stay ahead of the game with fresh web data

 July 04, 2022

 Deal sourcing is a process that helps find investment opportunities.
 However, it can be a difficult concept to grasp for a...

 Talent Acquisition Trends to Keep an Eye on in 2022